Time: 10:30 - 16:30

 When I've finished, what course can I do next?

-Look out for more natural history courses in our summer programme.
+Look out for more nature courses on our website.